RECUP-DOE/UQ_VS/README.md

 To perform UQ through AS, first we need to construct the active subspace around the pre-trained model weights, and learn the posterior distribution over the active subspace parameters by variational inference technique.
 Later this learned/approximated posterior distribution is used in Bayesian inference for the molecules during screening.

 ## Construct active subspace
 Once the predictor model is trained, its checkpoint file will be saved under `${prop_name}_checkpoints` directory.
-Next the following code will learn the active subspace (the projection matrix to be specific) around that pre-trained model weights.
+Next the following code will learn the active subspace (the projection matrix $\mathbf{P}$ to be specific) around that pre-trained model weights.
 The `AS_dim` determines the dimension of the active subspace.
 ```
 python run_active_subspace_construction.py --prop_name=DRD2 --AS_dim=10